How Much Does it Cost to Make a Website ADA Compliant?

 Monthly Auditing and Compliance Reports

 We provide you with monthly reports from our ADA compliance checker to keep you informed about your website's WCAG conformity status.
-Apart from the daily scans carried out by our ADA website compliance validator, our team also conducts a manual checks to rectify any potential inaccuracies and ensure that your website maintains ADA web compliance.
+Apart from the daily scans carried out by our ADA website compliance validator, our team also conducts manual checks to rectify any potential inaccuracies and ensure that your website maintains ADA web compliance.

 Remediation